oxodao/isocontent-go/readme.md

 Isocontent is a simple library that lets use normalize the content you store in your database to be easily displayed wherever you want.

-Since an example is worth a thousand word...
+Since an example is worth a thousand words...

-Let's say you're building a website, this website has a user input for comments with a simple WYSIWYG.
+Let's say you're building a website, this website has a WYSIWYG for comments.
 How do you handle that ?
 With Isocontent you can simply get the HTML from the user, normalize it to store in the database, and do the reverse operation to show it back again.

 Why the extra hassle ?